cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 {{#label pow_macro}}
 <span class="caption">Listing {{#ref pow_macro}}: Code for creating inline pow procedural macro</span>

 The essential dependency for building a cairo macro `cairo_lang_macro` is imported here with `inline_macro, Diagnostic, ProcMacroResult, TokenStream`.
-The `inline_macro` is used for implimenting an expression macro, `ProcMacroResult` is used for the function return, `TokenStream` as the input, and the `Diagnostic` is used for error handling.
+The `inline_macro` is used for implementing an expression macro, `ProcMacroResult` is used for the function return, `TokenStream` as the input, and the `Diagnostic` is used for error handling.
 We also use the `cairo-lang-parser` crate to parse the input code.
 Then the `pow` function is defined utilizing the imports to create a macro that calculate the pow based on the `TokenStream` input.

 ## How to Use Existing Procedural Macros